zoolanders/documentation/src/essentials-for-yootheme-pro/addons/sources/providers.md

-# Sources
+# Source Providers

-A list of sources provided by Essentials.
-To learn more about [sources](./), see the corresponding documentation.
+Each Essentials multi-instance source relies on a provider that manages the source instances and workflow.
+To learn more about [sources](./), refer to the corresponding documentation.

 <!--@include: ./_partials/provider-airtable.md-->
 <!--@include: ./_partials/provider-cloudflare-stream.md-->